 Child Support Enforcement in Long Island

 Child support is intended to do just as the name indicates—support the child.
 It is a periodic payment made by one parent to another in order to assist in the costs of raising a child.
 These payments will continue until either a modification is needed or the child turns 21.
 In the unfortunate situation where a parent who is ordered to provide this payment refuses to do so, there are a number of ways for the other parent to enforce the arrangement.
+Child support payments are essential in ensuring the health and prosperity of your child.
+We understand how difficult it can be to provide for your child’s financial needs when your former spouse isn’t paying the court-mandated payments.

 New York's Enforcement Program